Want to ‘go green’ and make your life more eco friendly?

 Using a counter compost bin in your kitchen is a great way to reduce your natural waste.
 In the UK, some waste collection services will collect your compost.
 Alternatively, if you have a garden, you can create your very own, nutrient rich compost!

-6 – Switch plastic storage jars and containers to glass
+6 – Switch plastic containers to glass

 There are many well documented health problems associated with plastic – from BPAs to phthalates.
 I switched to glass storage jars (Kilner Jars are a favourite) and containers when my Little Lady was born and I haven’t looked back.